exonum/exonum-doc/src/architecture/services.md

 #### Interaction Among Services

-As of Exonum 0.1, there does not exist a unified API for services to access other services’ endpoints.
+In Exonum 0.1, there is no unified API for services to access other services’ endpoints.
 As an example, a service cannot call a transaction defined in another service, and cannot read data from another service via its read endpoint.